 The brain needs a lot of energy to keep up with your body's demands.
 Your choice of food can thus affect how the brain functions and determine both short-term and long-term memory.
 There are many different types of brain-boosting foods that can help the brain remain healthy and also improve cognitive abilities, but let’s take a look at the top five.

-Related Blog: 3 Ways Creativity Positively Impacts Memory For Seniors
+Related Blog: 3 Ways Creativity Positively Impacts Memory for Seniors

 1. Oily Fish